 The Astoria Warrenton Crab, Seafood and Wine Festival features live music on two stages during all three days of the event.
 One music stage is in the Exhibit Hall; the other music stage is in the eating area adjacent to the Food Tent.
 You can find both locations on the Festival Map.

-Below is the performance schedule for our 2017 festival.
+Below is the performance schedule from our 2017 festival.

 Friday, April 28

 4 to 6 p.m. – Thom Lyons – Food Tent Stage

 Thom Lyons is a singer-songwriter born and raised in London, UK, who, in 2011, packed a suitcase and a guitar and traveled some 5000 miles to start a new life in the beautiful city of Portland, Ore.
 Employing a combination of beautifully crafted songs and a staggering voice that can jump from a weathered baritone to a soaring falsetto, Thom has been winning over audiences on both sides of the Atlantic.

 4 to 6:15 p.m. – Carrie Cunningham – Exhibit Hall Stage

 Carrie Cunningham is an authentic, sultry, slightly twisted and totally believable voice on the New Country/Americana scene.
 She has a new EP out called “Secrets”, which is currently #2 on the Independent country music charts.
 She has had singles reach #1 in Europe, and has had three releases from other artists this year.
 Look for an acoustic performance at the festival.

 6:30 to 8:45 p.m. – Steve Hale & The Super Soul Heroes – Food Tent Stage